TheOdinProject/curriculum/foundations/html_css/css_foundations/block_and_inline.md

 A `span` is a generic inline container.
 It sits inside a line of text and only takes up as much space as its content.
 Unlike `div`, it does not start on a new line.
 You use `span` when you want to style or target just part of a sentence.

-For example, highlighting a single word or attaching a tooltip to a phrase.
-Again, you add a `class` or `id` so CSS can find and manipulate it.
+For example, when you want to highlight a single word or attaching a tooltip to a phrase you can add a `class` or `id` so CSS can find and manipulate it.

 <p class="codepen" data-height="300" data-theme-id="dark" data-default-tab="html,result" data-slug-hash="abLLPor" data-preview="true" data-user="TheOdinProjectExamples" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">